mtoscan/generate-update-statement-typescript/README.md

 # Serverless Node.js generateUpdateStatement in TypeScript

 For this take home project I used a different node starter.
 This uses Serverless, node.js and TypeScript.
-Because the API is used internally, there is no need to validate tokens, or make a login or signup endpoint.
-So I choose this [starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) to show how we can implement Typescript and OOP in a lambda function with serverless.
+I choose this [starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) to show how we can implement Typescript and OOP in a lambda function with serverless.
 This API could be deployed in AWS with a proper configuration and used as a service.

 ### Requirements